England | Scotland | Wales | Northern Ireland | Ireland

 These doctors will hold their own surgery sessions.
 Occasionally there may be a video camera in use.
 You will be warned in advance and your signed consent will be requested before you are seen when you will have the opportunity to decline if you prefer.
 Any intimate examinations will not be recorded and the camera can be switched off at any time.
 Tapes will be erased after use and are for training purposes only.

-Pam works in the practice on Monday, Tuesday and Wednesday.
+Dan works in the practice on Monday, Wednesday and Thursday.

-Louise joined our Nursing Team in July 2016, a registered RGN, Louise holds Clinics on Monday, Tuesday and Wednesday
+Michelle joined our Nursing Team in 2021, a registered RGN, Michelle holds Clinics on Thursdays

 Mandy has clinics on Tuesday morning, Wednesday morning and Friday morning.